- Remembering user preferences across sessions

 How Memory Works

 Marvin memories are implemented as vector stores that allow agents to store and retrieve information using natural language.
-Each memory has a uniquekey
+Each memory has a uniquekey that identifies it and instructions that guide how it should be used.

 Creating Memory Modules

-To create a memory module, you need to provide akey
+To create a memory module, you need to provide akey and instructions:

 Memory Keys

-uniquely identifies a memory module and must be consistent across uses to access the same stored information.
+Thekey uniquely identifies a memory module and must be consistent across uses to access the same stored information.
 Choose descriptive, unique keys for different types of information:

 Memory Instructions

-tell agents how to use the memory - what to store, when to access it, and how to format information:
+Theinstructions tell agents how to use the memory - what to store, when to access it, and how to format information: